 The distribution of two haplotypes in the Japanese Robin (L. akahige) can be best explained by past introgression (Seki, Nishiumi & Saitoh, 2012).
 As similar situation occurs in Russia, where a genetic analysis of the Siberian Rubythroat (L. calliope) revealed two haplotypes that are shared by certain populations.
 This may indicate the existence of a hybrid zone (Spiridonova et al., 2013).

 Randler et al. (2012) evaluated the status of the Cyprus Wheatear (O. cypriaca), which is closely related to Pied Wheatear (O. pleschanka) and Black-eared Wheatear (O. hispanica).
 This close relationship can be explained if O. cypriaca is a young taxon or if there is ongoing hybridization among these three species.
-In fact, hybridization between Pied and Black-eared Wheatear has been documented in Azerbaijan (Grabovsky, Panov & Rubtsov, 1992; Panov, 1986).
+A genomic analysis of this species complex revealed that Cyprus wheatear is more closely related to Eastern Black-eared Wheatear, followed by Pied Wheatear and Western Black-eared Wheatear.
+Moreover, there is extensive gene flow between Pied and Eastern Black-eared Wheatear (Schweizer et al., 2019a; Schweizer et al., 2019b).
+Indeed, a hybrid zone between these species has been described (Grabovsky, Panov & Rubtsov, 1992; Panov, 1986).
 More detailed studies of this hybrid zone showed song convergence (Grabovsky & Panov, 1992) and no differences in survival between hybrids and pure males (Rubtsov, 1995).

 Geographical variation in Eastern Pied Wheatear (O. pictata) can be explained by hybridization dynamics between three morphological races (pictata, opistholeuca and capistrata) (Panov, Grabovsky & Ljubustchenko, 1993).